ki2147/dist_api/README.md

 ### Create an API Management Instance to Serve as the Gateway to the App

+The goal is to set up an API Management instance in the same VNet as the AKS cluster.
+This allows us to avoid any Kubernetes nodes fom being exposed to the public.
+A reference document for this setup is https://learn.microsoft.com/en-us/azure/api-management/api-management-kubernetes.

 Create a new Public IP address on Azure
 - Ensure that this IP address has a DNS name label configured - this is needed for the API Management instance